UPPMAX/naiss_intro_python/docs/communication/20251014/reminder_email_1_week_left.md

 <!-- markdownlint-disable MD013 --><!-- Allow clean copy-paste of 80+ characters -->

-## Reminder to Intro to Python course of 2025-10-14
+## Reminder to 'Intro to Python for HPC' course of 2025-10-14

 Dear learners,

-Again, welcome to the 'Intro to Python' course of 2025-10-14!
+Again, welcome to the 'Intro to Python for HPC' course of 2025-10-14!

 If you have any questions, never hesitate to contact me.

 Please make sure you've done all your prerequisites and if yes, see you on October 14th 9:00 (sharp!) at the Zoom room below this email.

-Thanks and cheers, Richèl Bilderbeek, NAISS 'Intro to Python' main teacher
+Thanks and cheers, Richèl Bilderbeek, NAISS 'Intro to Python for HPC' main teacher

 `[Zoom invite text]`